 Non-pharmaceutical treatments are also an option for people with bipolar disorder.
 These include sleep deprivation, exercise, bright light therapy, electroconvulsive therapy, and transcranial magnetic stimulation.
 Click on the links or the tabs below to access this information, or browse the drop-down menu on the left.

 We have not found any systematic reviews on this topic that meet the Library’s inclusion criteria.
 Pending enough primary studies, we invite reviews on this topic to be conducted.
-Alternatively we will endeavour to conduct our own review to fill this gap in the Library.
-March 2019
+Alternatively, we will endeavour to conduct our own review to fill this gap in the Library.
+June 2020

-What is sleep deprivation?
-Sleep deprivation, or ‘wake therapy’, involves being deprived of total sleep for approximately 36 hours straight, or partially sleeping for 3 to 4 hours followed by 20 to 21 hours of wakefulness.
-Sleep deprivation has been associated with rapid improvements in depressed mood, but may also trigger mania.
-Sleep deprivation is impractical as an ongoing treatment, but is explored in an effort to uncover the mechanisms behind its effectiveness for depression.
-What is the evidence for sleep deprivation?
-Moderate to low quality evidence suggests total sleep deprivation may improve depression in people with bipolar disorder.
-Rates…
+What is sleep deprivation for bipolar disorder?
+Sleep deprivation, or ‘wake therapy’, involves being deprived of total sleep for approximately 36 hours straight, or partially sleeping for only 3 to 4 hours followed by 20 to 21 hours of wakefulness.
+This therapy has been associated with rapid improvements in depressed mood but may also trigger mania.
+Studies have used various treatment formats in the number, timing, and duration of sleep deprivation cycles to determine which works best for people with bipolar disorder.
+What is the evidence for sleep deprivation in people with bipolar disorder?
+Moderate quality evidence shows total sleep…

 Transcranial direct-current stimulation